hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol06.md

   Explanation

+  <span style="color: #bb6600;">Flexible NetFlow</span> is the next-generation in flow technology allowing optimization of the network infrastructure, reducing operation costs, improving capacity planning and security incident detection with increased flexibility and scalability.

   Key Advantages to using Flexible NetFlow:
   - Flexibility, scalability of flow data beyond traditional NetFlow
   - The ability to monitor a wider range of packet information producing new information about network behavior not available today